 Not all Visitors are Qualified

 First, as an attorney, you have to accept that not all the visitors to your website are prospects.
-Many may be in the research mode of their buying cycle or maybe looking for a friend or even a school report.
-The reality is the more original, helpful, and consistent you can put new information on your website, the more the search engines will show you preference.
+Many may be in the research mode of their buying cycle, looking for a friend or even a school report.
+The reality is the more original, helpful, and consistent you can put new information on your website, the more the search engines will show your preference.
 By high-quality content, I do not mean a sales pitch.
 You can use that type of language on your main pages.
 Still, you will appeal to a much wider audience if you use non-commercial, unbiased information presented on the knowledge base in your deeper pages.

 One Page per Area of Practice: